Ezzo0/CS_Notes/Computer_Science/Computer Networks/Network Topology.md

 - ##### Network Topologies
 	- The topology of a network is the arrangement, relationship of the network devices, and the interconnections between them.
 	- There are two types of topologies used when describing networks:
-		1. Physical topology – shows physical connections and how devices are interconnected.
+		1. Physical topology – illustrate the physical location of intermediary devices and cable installation.
-		2. Logical topology – identifies the virtual connections between devices using device interfaces and IP addressing schemes.
+		2. Logical topology – identifies the virtual connections between devices using device interfaces and IP addressing schemes (illustrate devices, ports, and the addressing scheme of the network).
 	+ ###### LAN Topologies:
 		- **Bus Topology**
 			- Co-axial cables were used to connect components in bus topology.